Reconstructing Point Sets from Distance Distributions: Conclusion

-One drawback of using a gradient-based optimization method is that we lose the ability to list all solutions when uniqueness does not hold, unlike some of the search-based methods which naturally produce the desired list \cite{Lemke2003,Abbas2016}.
-We were also not able to provide theoretical guarantees that the introduced spectral initializer brings us close enough to a global optimum.
-Due to the hardness of the noisy problem, we expect this to hold with high probability over certain probabilistic point set models; empirically, this is indeed the case.
+One drawback comes from using a gradient-based optimization method: we lose the ability to list all solutions when uniqueness does not hold, unlike some of the search-based methods which naturally produce the desired list \cite{Lemke2003,Abbas2016}.
+We were also not able to provide theoretical guarantees that the introduced spectral initializer converges to a global optimum.
+Due to the hardness of the noisy problem, we expect this to hold with high probability over probabilistic point set models that contain mostly distinct distances; empirically, this is indeed the case.
+Another drawback comes from the discretization of the domain space: the fine discretization needed for the recovery would increase the problem size inevitably.
+We tried to bypass the discretization by directly optimizing with respect to the point locations.
+However, the optimization easily got stuck in some local optimum.
+It would only work if we had an initialization that was very close to the true solution.
+Currently we prune the domain space to reduce the problem size by removing locations that are not consistent with distance measurements.
+This allows us to extend the proposed approach to solve a related 3D unknown view tomography problem \cite{Zehni:3D:2020}.
 Notwithstanding these drawbacks, our method can be used to solve large-scale unassigned problems with noise.
 It thus opens up avenues for new biological applications similar to the recent de novo cyclic peptide sequencing via mass spectrometry \cite{CyclicPeptide:2011,Kavan2013}.

 \begin{appendices}